by Rustem Vilenkin – Sep 7, 2021 6:08:44 AM • 8 min

 The thing is that artificial intelligence doesn't have a human experience.
 It will be a filmmaker who knows other films but does not understand what it means to be human.
 James Cameron says that every filmmaker has to live a little and only then pick up the camera and shoot a film about what they learned and what they experienced.

-This one is the ethical issue of leveraging AI for the film industry.
+This one is the ethical issue of leveraging AI voice technology, particularly voice cloning for film and TV.
 The point includes not only replacing and enhancing human resources but also changing human appearance, voice, and so on with the help of Artificial Intelligence.

-Another point that makes some filmmakers hesitant about AI is security issues.
+Another point that makes some filmmakers hesitant about AI is security issues, which are an integral part of AI ethics.

 Artificial Intelligence and machine learning systems require high volumes of complex data.
 That’s why there may appear a lot of ways in which such systems can be exploited.
 System manipulation, data corruption & poisoning, transfer learning attacks, all can lead to losing crucial data without the ability to further restore it.